 Moebius Syndrome

-Moebius syndrome refers to a rare neurological condition that hampers a person’s ability to make facial expressions and control eye movement.
-It is commonly associated with facial paralysis or weakness.
+Moebius syndrome is a rare neurological condition that hampers a person’s ability to make facial expressions and control eye movement.
+It is commonly associated with congenital facial paralysis or weakness of the facial muscles.

 Additionally, Moebius syndrome affects a person’s ability to make back-and-forth eye movements.
 It may make it difficult for a person to completely close his or her eyes when blinking or sleeping as well.
 This increases a patient’s risk of eye irritation and dryness.